ij-plugins/ij-plugins-bundle/ReadMe.md

 In general this should not impact operation of plugins.
 If possible, it is better to use Java 11 or newer.
 Please see [FIJI/ImageJ 2 FAQ][FIJI Running FAQ] for steps to use newer version of Java.

+Note as tested on 2023-04-23:

+* Use new experimental launcher: https://imagej.net/learn/launcher - tested
+  with `imagej-launcher-6.0.3-20220914.012819-46-win64.exe`
+* Download JRE 17, for instance from here: https://www.azul.com/downloads/#zulu.
+Installation should be in `java/win64/<name>/jre`, for instance, `java/win64/zulu11.62.17-ca-jre11.0.18-win_x64/jre`.
+You may need to create `jre` by hand and move content there (`bin`, `conf` `legal`, `lib`, ...)

-### Tip: ImageJ main window may shrinks when using some plugins on Windows 10
+### Tip: ImageJ main window may shrink when using some plugins on Windows 10

 When using `IJP Color Calculator` or `IJP Color Calibrator` plugins the main ImageJ window may shrink (change size) if your monitor is using scaling other than 100%.
 This may also happen to other windows opened by ImageJ.
 If that happens: